Updated Friday 27th September 2019

 - If one of your workers is offline for more than two minutes then you will likely lose data.
-You can use our history feature to retrieve missed messages but that then again adds complexity, unnecessary storage of data for these edge cases, and bottlenecks in how quickly you can catch up given history requires a REST request per channel per batch.
+You can use our history feature (aka persistence) to retrieve missed messages.
+But that again adds complexity, unnecessary storage of data for these edge cases, and bottlenecks in how quickly you can catch up given history requires a REST request per channel per batch.

 - You now need stateful servers instead of stateless servers.
-I personally am a big advocate of stateless servers where possible as unnecessary complexity can often be avoided.
+I'm personally an advocate of stateless servers where possible as unnecessary complexity can often be avoided.

-Before we dive into why message queues are the answer to this common problem, I want to quickly explain what queues are and how they differ significantly from our pub/sub channels.
+Before we dive into why message queues are the answer to this common problem, I want to quickly explain what queues are and how they differ significantly from Ably's pub/sub channels.

 Queues provide a buffer to cope with sudden spikes

-Unlike Ably’s channels which deliver messages to any number of subscribers, queues will only deliver the message on the queue to one subscriber.
+Unlike Ably’s channels which deliver messages to any number of subscribers, queues will only deliver messages in the queue to one subscriber.
 As such, if you have 10 workers processing 5k messages per second, each will receive 500 of those messages per second.
 Therefore, each worker can process the data it receives without having to worry about whether other workers have received and processed the same data.
-This allows the workers to be designed in a more straightforward stateless way.
+This allows the workers to be designed in a more straightforward, stateless way.

 First in first out